prsauer/riot-relay/README.md

 ```
 $ heroku create
 $ git push heroku master
-$ Add RIOT_API_KEY as an config var with your Riot API key as the value
+$ Add HSR_COOKIE as an config var with your HSR API key as the value
 $ heroku open
 ```